-Net cash outflows from financing activities during the first three months of the year amounted to \$56.64 million compared to \$44.14 million over the same period last year.
+Net cash outflows from financing activities during the three-month period ending January 31, 2023, amounted to \$0.1 million compared to \$41.8 million over the same period last year.
+Over the six-month period ending January 31, 2023, the net cash outflows from financing activities amounted to \$56.75 million compared to \$85.94 million over the same period last year.

 The CDC's financing activities are directly correlated to its day-to-day commercial operations given the Loans from the Government of Canada, the main component of financing activities, fluctuate daily depending on the CDC's cash position at the end of a given day.
-Therefore, the \$12.50 million change in cash movement from financing activities is explained by more cash inflows from commercial activities which, in turn, resulted in more loans repaid.
+Therefore, the change in cash movement from financing activities is explained by the repayment of all CDC loans because of the reduced butter stock levels.